gvwilson/sdxpy/src/glob/index.md

 If the first alternative matches we try the rest of the chain.
 If not,
-we try the second alternative, and if neither gives us a match, we fail:
+we try the second alternative, and if that doesn't work either we fail:

 [% inc file="glob_either.py" %]

+Our first few tests pass:

 [% inc file="test_glob_either.py" keep="tests" %]

-But further testing uncovers a bug:
+but further testing uncovers a bug:
+{: .continue}

 [% inc file="test_glob_problem.py" keep="keep" %]
 [% inc file="test_glob_problem.out" %]

-Our `Either` matcher doesn't handle `rest` properly.
+The problem is that `Either.match` isn't using `rest` properly—in fact, it's not using `rest` at all because it doesn't know what to pass it as a starting point.
+Instead of having `match` methods return `True` or `False`, we need them to return an indication of where the next match should start so that `Either` can pass that information along to `rest`.
+Before making this change,
-We can try to patch it using our current design, but we've accumulated a bit of [%g technical_debt "technical debt" %] that we should clear up.
+we will clear up a bit of [%g technical_debt "technical debt" %] in our code.

 ## Rethinking {: #glob-rethink}

 We now have three matchers with the same interfaces.
-Before we do any further work, we will [%g refactor "refactor" %] using [%g extract_parent_class_refactoring "Extract Parent Class" %] to eliminate duplicated code ([%f glob-refactoring %]).
+Before we do any further work, we will [%g refactor "refactor" %] using a pattern called [%g extract_parent_class_refactoring "Extract Parent Class" %] to make the relationship between the matchers clear ([%f glob-refactoring %]).
-Similarly,
-the test `if self.rest is None` appears several times.
+At the same time,
+each matcher is checking to see if its `rest` is `None`.
 We can simplify this by creating a class to represent "nothing here", which is known as the [%g null_object_pattern "Null Object" %] pattern.